michael-sevcik/CommandLineParser/CommandLineParser/README.md

 - non-mandatory, which can be ommited on command line

 Non-mandatory plain arguments can come only after all the mandatory plain arguments.

+Then we have another 2 types of plain arguments you can have on the command line:
+- plain argument -> Argument that stands by itself on the command line.
+For example `2` can be argument that can be interpreted as int plain argument.
+- multiple parameter plain argument -> Argument that represents multiple plain arguments separated by `separator`.
+For example Joe,Josh,John can be argument representing 3 string plain arguments separated by `,`.

+For representing plain arguments objects we use 2 interfaces which we have already used:
+- `IParametrizedOption` -> User creates an instance of this object when he wants to use the plain argument.
+We can ommit `longSynonyms`,`shortSynonyms` and `isParameterRequired` as they are not needed in plain arguments.
+- `IMultipleParameterOption` -> User creates an instance of this object when he wants to use the plain multiple parameter plain argument.
+We can ommit
+`longSynonyms`,`shortSynonyms` and `isParameterRequired` as they are not needed in plain arguments.

+Next user proceeds to creating an array of these options and he inserts it into the constructor of `Parser` object.

 ### Parser
 Second building component is `Parser` which is used for the actual parsing of the command line arguments.